-She previously worked at the central IT organizations at the University of Oregon, University of Wisconsin-Milwaukee, and the University of Illinois at Urbana-Champaign.
-Prior to working in the IT realm, Melissa worked in the field of health physics.
+She has also worked at Stony Brook University, University of Oregon, University of Wisconsin-Milwaukee, and University of Illinois at Urbana-Champaign.

 Melissa, recipient of the EDUCAUSE 2019 DEI Leadership and EDUCAUSE 2012 Rising Star Awards, is a Frye Leadership (now Leading Change) Institute Fellow.
 She currently serves as on the EDUCAUSE Board of Directors.
 Melissa previously served on the inaugural EDUCAUSE DEI Advisory Committee, was a Senior Reviewer for EDUCAUSE Review Online, served on the EDUCAUSE 2012 Conference Program Committee, and was a member of the EDUCAUSE Professional Development Advisory Committee, including a year as committee chair.
 Melissa also served as co-chair for the Higher Education Information Security Council (HEISC).

 Melissa has served on a number of other committees and working groups, co-authored articles, and has presented at EDUCAUSE conferences on various topics such as developing aspiring IT leaders, and promoting diversity, equity, and inclusion in the IT profession.
 Additionally, she served on the InCommon Steering Committee, as a Board member on the NYSERNet.net and NYSERNet.org boards, and is currently chair of the Merit Network Board of Directors.
 She completed her PhD in Biophysics at the University of Illinois at Urbana-Champaign, and her Bachelor's degree in Biophysics at the University of California, Berkeley.

 A conversation with the 2019 EDUCAUSE DEI Leadership Award winner.